bryant1410/surfiki-refine-elasticsearch/README.md

-- Given a collection of results, you can use Refine to further score each result against a series of validation criteria such as geographic region or category.
+- Given a collection of results, you can use Refine to further score each result against a series of validation criteria; such as geographic region or category data.

 - Need text to appear in various ways, before it can be processed further?
 Use Refine to prepend suffixes or concatenate strings, and dynamically add these as new attributes.